hverdonk/rpg-rag-llm/README.md

 # Quick start
-1) Put your notes under:
-`./data/notes/sessions/.md ./data/notes/characters/.md`
+1) Copy .env.example to .env and set the paths to your notes and any other environment variables.

 2) Start services:
 `docker compose up -d --build`